ParenInc/openinghours/README.md

 ### Working with Opening Hours
 The package provides three main type:
 - `OpeningHours`: Contains opening and closing times with weekdays and minutes after midnight
+- `TimeInWeek`: Represents a specific time within a week
 - `TimeRange`: Represents open and close times as strings
 - `OCPIOpeningTimes`: Represents the Hours class from the OCPI 3.0 standard